apache/arrow/docs/source/format/Intro.rst

 The difference between binary/string and large binary/string is in the offset data type.
 In the first case that is int32 and in the second it is int64.

-The limitation of data types using 32 bit offsets is that they have a max size of 2GB per array.
+The limitation of data types using 32 bit offsets is that they have a maximum size of 2GB per array.
 One can still use the non-large variants for bigger data, but then multiple chunks are needed.